-To optimise the interpreter for parameter optimisation workloads, this step is actually performed before the interpreter is called.
-Although, the diagram includes this transmission for completeness, it is important to note that the variables never change, as they represent the observed inputs of the system that being modelled by the symbolic regression algorithm.
-Therefore, re-transmitting the variables for each step of the parameter optimisation process would be inefficient.
-By transmitting the variables once and reusing them throughout the parameter optimisation, significant time can be saved.

-Furthermore, transferring the data to the GPU before the symbolic regression algorithm begins, could save even more time.
-However, this approach would require modification to the symbolic regression algorithm.
-Therefore, the decision has been made to neglect this optimisation.
-Nonetheless, it is still possible to modify the implementation at a later stage with minimal effort, if needed.
+To optimise the interpreter for parameter optimisation workloads, this step is performed before it is called.
+Although, the diagram includes this transmission for completeness, it is important to note that the variables never change, as they represent the observed inputs of the system that is being modelled by the symbolic regression algorithm.
+As a symbolic regression algorithm is usually implemented with GP, there are many generations that need to be evaluated.
+Therefore, re-transmitting the variables for each generation is inefficient.
+By transmitting the variables once before the symbolic regression algorithm begins, additional performance gains are very likely.
+However, this approach would require modifying the symbolic regression algorithm, which is the reason this optimisation has not been applied.
+Nonetheless, if needed it is still possible to modify the implementation at a later stage with minimal effort.